Skip to content

 2. Is renting more expensive than leasing?

-4. How does renting affect my accounting?
+4. How does rent affect my accounting?

 5. Is it easy to upgrade equipment when renting?